mitmath/1806/README.md

 * Tuesday 2pm: R12 Z. Chen (2-132), R13 K. Vashaw (2-136)
 * Tuesday 3pm: R14 K. Vashaw (2-136)

 **Exams**: We will have 3 exams during the semester: February 22, March 20, April 19.
 Final Exam TBD In May.
+For conflicts and/or accomodations, please contact [Sapphire Tang](https://math.mit.edu/directory/profile?pid=2457) in Academic Services as soon as possible (1-2 weeks in advance).

 **Homework:** Due weekly on Sunday at midnight.
 Upload a .pdf of your clearly written or typed solutions on [Gradescope](https://www.gradescope.com/).
+Late homework will not be accepted and extensions will not be granted within 48 hours of the due date except in cases of genuine emergency (a letter from S^3 is required).

+**Collaboration:** Collaboration on homework is highly encouraged!
+However, please maintain academic integrity by writing up your solutions individually and by naming all collaborators and information sources consulted for the assignment (you don't need to cite the textbook).

 **Resources**: In addition to this repository, we will use the following online resources.